rsksmart/rif-relay/README.md

 ### Locally

-Use `truffle` for deploying contracts.

-Having an RSK node up and running in regtest mode:
+We'll use `truffle` for deploying contracts.
+Have an RSK node up and running in regtest mode and then execute the following on the project's root folder:

 `npx truffle migrate --network rsk`